 How Much Does It Really Cost to Adopt a Pet

-When I started fostering Stewie, a staffer at Social Tees Animal Rescue handed me a harness that read “Adopt Me,” a leash, a water bowl, food bowl, and a half-bag of food leftover from the family that had fostered him before me.
+When I started fostering Stewie, a staffer athanded me a harness that read “Adopt Me,” a leash, a water bowl, food bowl, and a half-bag of food leftover from the family that had fostered him before me.
 He was a gift, who came with everything he needed.
 From me, he asked no more than oodles of love, patience, and affection.
 Roughly 36 hours of intense bonding later, I knew I had to adopt him (the technical term for this, I learned, is “foster fail.”)